Article

 5. Ensure comprehensive reporting and analytics

-With the right reporting and analytics, Finance and HR leaders can spot trends, control labor costs, plan for growth, and address issues before they become risks.
+With the right reporting and analytics, Finance and HR leaders can identify trends, control labor costs, forecast accurately, and mitigate risks.
 Integrated insights also make it easier to align payroll data with broader business goals and financial planning.

-To make that happen, choose a global payroll system that delivers:
+To ensure data visibility and accuracy, choose a global payroll system that delivers:

 -